allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 )

 #v(0.5em)
-== The answer: ask your doctor, it depends.
+== The answer - ask your doctor: it depends.
 #v(1em)
 - Usually, the daily dose is _escalated_ or _'updosed'_ (increased to the next step's dose) every 2-4 weeks *if there are no/minimal reactions*. _It may take more than 4 weeks for a step for some patients_.